haskell/haskell-mode/README.md

 [el-get](https://github.com/dimitri/el-get) is another popular package manager for Emacs.
 If you're an el-get user just do `M-x el-get-install` to get `haskell-mode` installed.

-### XEmacs

-If you are using XEmacs, the haskell-mode package may be available for installation through the XEmacs package UI.

 ### Emacs Prelude